HumanSignal/label-studio/docs/source/guide/custom_metric.md

 meta_description: Label Studio Enterprise documentation about how to add a custom agreement metric to use for assessing annotator agreement or the quality of your annotation and prediction results for data labeling and machine learning projects.
 ---

 Write a custom agreement metric to assess the quality of the predictions and annotations in your Label Studio Enterprise project.
 Label Studio Enterprise contains a variety of [agreement metrics for your project](stats.html) but if you want to evaluate annotations using a custom metric or a standard metric not available in Label Studio, you can write your own.
-This functionality is only available for Label Studio Enterprise Cloud customers, or for customers running Label Studio Enterprise in a private cloud with [AWS EC2](https://aws.amazon.com/ec2/) or [AWS EKS](https://aws.amazon.com/eks/).
+This functionality is only available for Label Studio Enterprise Cloud customers, or for customers running Label Studio Enterprise in a private cloud with Amazon Web Services Elastic Compute Cluster [(AWS EC2)](https://aws.amazon.com/ec2/) or Amazon Elastic Kubernetes Service [(EKS)](https://aws.amazon.com/eks/).

 <div class="enterprise"><p>
 Label Studio Enterprise Edition includes various annotation and labeling statistics and the ability to add your own.
 The open source Community Edition of Label Studio does not contain these calculations.
 If you're using Label Studio Community Edition, see <a href="label_studio_compare.html">Label Studio Features</a> to learn more.